-- Emergency contraception (EC) can prevent up to over 95% of pregnancies when taken after intercourse.
+- Emergency contraception (EC) can prevent up to over 95% of pregnancies when taken within 5 days after intercourse.

-- Emergency contraception can be used in the following situations: unprotected intercourse, contraceptive failure, incorrect use of contraceptives, or in cases of sexual assault.
+- EC can be used in the following situations: unprotected intercourse, concerns about possible contraceptive failure, incorrect use of contraceptives, and sexual assault if without contraception coverage.

-- A copper-bearing IUD is the most effective form of emergency contraception available when inserted within 5 days of unprotected intercourse.
+- A copper-bearing IUD is the most effective form of emergency contraception available.